1,000+ Opportunities

 gov REMS-Training@samhsa. hhs. gov No documents are currently available.

-Based on current listing details, eligibility includes: Organizations involved in EMS training and services, particularly in rural areas.
+According to the current listing, eligibility includes: Organizations involved in EMS training and services, particularly in rural areas.
 (NARMC is a recipient in Boone and Newton Counties, Arkansas).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.